 Tartness and Sourness

-Sourness is caused by the acids present in the beer and is measured by pH and TA (titratable acidity).
+Acids present in the beer cause sourness.
+It’s measured by pH and TA (titratable acidity).
 When evaluating beer, if there’s a sour/tart flavor present, ask yourself if it is supposed to be there or if it indicates a sanitation problem in the brewing process?
 A sour beer, in general, should have a “smooth” sourness (think yogurt or sourdough bread).
 Sourness in beer is often associated with berry and citrus flavors.
 For a super science-y explanation of sourness in beer, take a look at: Savoring Acidity: The Quest to Explain Sourness in Beer.

 The phenols and esters produced in fermentation can yield spicy and/or fruity flavors or even a nail polish remover taste (obviously not a desirable one).
-Fermentation results are affected by many factors including the yeast used, temperature, length of fermentation, amount of chlorine in the brewing water, yeast nutrition, and more.
+Many factors affect fermentation results.
+These factors include the yeast used, temperature, length of fermentation, amount of chlorine in the brewing water, yeast nutrition, and more.
 To learn all you ever wanted to know about fermentation, we recommend this article: Fermentation Flavors: How Fermentation Affects Flavor.

 Special Ingredients (Adjuncts)

-Knowledge is key when learning how to get the full sensory experience out of beer.
+Knowledge is key when learning how to evaluate beer and get the full sensory experience out of this sophisticated beverage.
 Hopefully this article (or the links within it) took you to the next level in your understanding of beer and its complex flavors.
 Whether you’re brewing your own or trying new craft brews, properly evaluating beer is a helpful skill!
-If you’re interested in taking this new skill to the NEXT level, learn how to pair beer with food!
+Are you interested in taking this new skill to the NEXT level?
+Then learn how to pair beer with food!
 “How to Evaluate Your Food” will teach you how to evaluate the flavors in your food, and “How to Pair the Right Beer with the Right Food” goes in-depth on pairing beer and food.
 Happy sipping!